Print

 Description

-Delicious scones with strawberries and vanilla glaze – almost too good to share ;)
+These delicious scones are made with strawberries and vanilla glaze – almost too good to share.
+An absolute treat the whole family loves!

 Ingredients